Glossary for new rebels

 External Coordinator (EC) Manages the group’s relationship with other groups.

 The things that make us XR.
-These include our Principles & Values, Self-Organising System, Ways of Working etc. Essentially all the things that we, as XR, fundamentally agree on.
+These include our Principles & Values, Self-Organising System, Ways of Working etc.

 A webpage which gives access to our online communications tools: